TechEmpower/FrameworkBenchmarks/frameworks/Go/atreugo/README.md

 This is the go portion of a [benchmarking test suite](https://www.techempower.com/benchmarks/) comparing a variety of web development platforms.

-"Atreugo is a fast http package for Go."
+"Atreugo is a micro-framework to make simple the use of routing and middlewares in fasthttp."

 ## Test URLs